cpjobling/eglm03-textbook/_build/06/2/dsm.md

 This concludes the pre-class presentation.

-In the class we will look at system response and compute the impulse and step responses of and example system.
+In the class we will look at system response and compute the impulse and step responses of an example system.

 ## Digital System Response